Universal breakdown of Kibble-Zurek scaling in fast quenches across a phase transition

-that is independent of the quench time $\tau_Q$.
-As a result, in the spirit of KZM, the average domain size for different quench rates is set by the equilibrium correlation length $\xi(\hat{t})=\xi(\lambda_f)$, which naturally explains the plateau of defect density that appears in the limit of rapid quenches across the critical point.
-This allows us to predict the relationship between defects density and the final value of the control parameter $\lambda_f$ setting the plateau
+independent of the quench time $\tau_Q$, where $\epsilon_{f}= (\lambda_c-\lambda)/\lambda_c$.
+As a result, in the spirit of KZM, the average domain size for different quench rates is set by the equilibrium correlation length $\hat{\xi}=\xi(\lambda_f)$, which naturally explains the plateau of defect density that appears in the limit of rapid quenches.
+This allows us to predict the relationship between defect density and the final value of the control parameter $\lambda_f$ setting the plateau value